 You know your pet better than anyone and you’ll be able to answer how he’d cope with the loss of a limb or reduced mobility.
 A lot of the deciding factors depend on your dog and their personality.
 New people handling and treating your dog can make them nervous.
 If your dog is happy and positive he may take it all in his stride.

 However if your dog has a change in behaviour and becomes chronically depressed and loses his zest for life, putting your dog to sleep may be the best option when all others have been exhausted.
 It’s never an easy decision but you must always bear in mind what’s best and kindest for your pet.

-If you question your decision and you are totally devastated by losing your pet, this is natural.
+If you question your decision and feel totally devastated by losing your pet, this is natural.
 It may take a long time for you to recover and you’ll never forget.
 Just remember there are many support services and forums you can go to for help.